Ron BoatProducer | Director

 Project Manager -

-There are times that a project encompasses many simultaneous locations, several groups of crews, and varied operations such as documentation, 2nd units, broadcasting etc.
+There are times that a more complex project encompasses many simultaneous locations, several groups of crews, and varied operations such as documentation, 2nd units, broadcasting etc.

-This starts to require a project manager who is efficient at handling several things at once and is not distracted by trying to also be a director, cameraman, or other duty.
+This starts to require a project manager who is efficient at handling several things at once and is not distracted by trying to also be a director, cameraman, or other capacity.

 - Multiple locations requiring constant contact and decisions